Roald87/TwinCatChangelog/docs/hmi_changelog.md

 -   PLC properties can only be used explicitly in the HMI by linking the property individually to a control attribute.
 If the entire function block is linked to a control attribute, the property is not called.
 This is the case when a function block is used as the source data of the DataGrid or as a user control parameter.

+## Version 1.12.760.37
+-   Fixed a crash when loading symbols from a .tmc file

 ## Version 1.12.758

 -   Add recipe management control to create and edit recipes.